sciai-lab/lab-webpage/positions/index.md

 Besides the advising PI, most undergraduate students are also mentored by a PhD student in day to day work.

 We try and find a good match between person and topic: To let you build on your strengths and experience, but also let you learn new things and give you space to grow.
 To apply, write to Fred Hamprecht with a short description of your interests plus CV and transcripts.
-MINT minorities (including female students and first-generation students) are particularly welcome.
+MINT minorities (including female students and first-generation students) are particularly welcome!